Nuno Brás: Euthanasia

+Religious Art, Architecture and Heritage

+Bishop Nuno Brás has been a vocal advocate for the integration of community faith in the creation of religious spaces.
+As President of the Episcopal Commission for Culture, Cultural Goods and Social Communications of the Portuguese Episcopal Conference, he emphasized that the construction of a new church is not merely an expression of an architect's artistic vision but also a reflection of the faith and identity of the local community.
+He underscored the significance of ensuring that religious art and architecture serve as a testament to the lived spirituality of the faithful.

+The Bishop of Funchal, highlighted the importance of keeping churches in Portugal open to the public, especially those that receive investment for restoration and promotion, which in his opinion should not be closed, therefore preventing tourists and worshipers from visiting them.
+He argued that keeping churches open does not represent a significant cost for local authorities and stressed the importance of ensuring public access after restoration and promotional efforts.

+He also emphasized the need to eliminate biases in managing cultural heritage, advocating for collaboration between civil authorities and the Church.
+This partnership, he stated, benefits the entire community and ensures the preservation and restoration of cultural assets.
+Public support for such projects, he added, should not be seen as favoritism towards the Christian community but rather as an investment in national heritage.

+Nuno Brás has urged the Church to overcome historical fears of losing property and to recognize that civil authorities are not seeking to appropriate ecclesiastical assets but to work together for their preservation and appreciation.

 Political views

 Demographics

 In 2019, Bishop Martins expressed his concern for the lack of a young population in the Autonomous Region of Madeira and a "frightening" low number of births.
 He also pointed out that young people who exist at any given moment, go to the mainland to attend university and lose their roots acquired in Madeira, implying lack of economic opportunities.

 Regionalisation

 Bishop Martins was against the regionalisation of mainland Portugal at the time of the 1998 Portuguese regionalisation referendum.
 Faced with his assignment to the Diocese of Funchal and on his first anniversary as bishop of the diocese he publicly acknowledge his misconceptions on the issue:“I was decidedly opposed to regionalization, when it was the referendum.
 At this moment, I am wondering if regionalization is not the opportunity that regions in the interior of the continent could seize for development and for the resolution of problems that they objectively have...[regionalization] was the way that the Madeirans found to claim before the national government an increase in their standard of living, a set of improvements that would otherwise always be difficult...
 Regionalization, in the specific case of Madeira, meant that there was development, improvement of living standards, with the Madeirans becoming aware of their own identity - with some pride, I must say - of their specificity and of what they can give to the whole of Portugal."